 Often called “the silent thief of sight,” glaucoma is an increase in the intraocular pressure of the eyes, which causes damage to the optic nerve with no signs or symptoms in the early stages of the disease.
 If left untreated, glaucoma can lead to a decrease in peripheral vision and eventually blindness.

 While there is no cure for glaucoma, there are medications and surgery available that can help halt further vision loss.
 Early detection and regular eye exams are vital to slowing the progress of the disease.

 Macular degeneration is a chronic, progressive disease that gradually destroys sharp central vision due to a deterioration of the macula, a tiny spot in the central portion of your retina comprised of millions of light-sensing cells.
 Because it is so commonly associated with aging, it is also known as age-related macular degeneration (AMD).
 There are two forms of AMD called “dry,” most common and with no known treatment, and “wet,” less common and treated with laser procedures.
 Genetic testing is now available to help identify those most likely to develop “wet” macular degeneration.

 In most cases, reversing damage caused by AMD is not possible, but supplements, protection from sunlight, eating a balanced diet and quitting smoking can reduce the risk and progression of macular degeneration.
 For suggestions, speak with your eye care provider at Vision Source Mustang.

 Vision Source Mustang has the experience and equipment necessary to diagnose and often treat the eye diseases detailed above, as well as many other eye diseases, at our office in Mustang.
-For more information please schedule an appointment with Dr. Jason T. Dobson, and we’ll be in touch with you shortly.
+For more information please schedule an appointment with Dr. Jason Dobson or Dr. Diane Tong, and we’ll be in touch with you shortly.